“You’ve never been on your own roof before?”

 I nodded and fooled around with the small blue bag that laid near the top of the ladder leading to our attic.
 Out came the two bottles of Château I stole from my mother’s wine cabinet last night.
 Little beads of sweat fell on to the bottle when I placed it down in front of him and tossed the black corkscrew over.
 Off went the corks and down went the sweet and bitter liquid that burnt my throat.

-“You’ve never drank before, right?”
+“You’ve never drunk before, right?”

 I shook my head, my face starting to get red under the heat.
 That answer made him smile and he leaned forward to run his fingers along my collarbone.
 I squirmed under my skin.
 My eyes were closed but I could hear him place the bottle down and feel him start to explore my body.
 Cupping my cheeks, nibbling my ears, feeling my chest, another visit to my collarbone, and finally a kiss on my lips.
 My body wanted to touch his as well but nothing would move.